Ada Eronen

-Ada Eronen (born 13 April 2004) is a Finnish professional ice hockey defenceman for Kiekko-Espoo of the Auroraliiga and a member of Finland women's national ice hockey team.
+Ada Eronen (born 13 April 2004) is a Finnish professional ice hockey defenceman for SC Bern of the Swiss Women's League (PFWL).
+She previously played for Kiekko-Espoo of the Auroraliiga.

+As a member of Finnish national ice hockey team, she won a bronze medal at the 2025 IIHF Women's World Championship.

 Playing career

-During the 2023–24 season, she recorded three goals and 22 assists in 29 regular season games.
+During the 2023–24 season, Eronen recorded three goals and 22 assists in 29 regular season games.
 During the 2024 Aurora Borealis Cup playoffs, she recorded one goal and eight assists in ten games, and finished as Aurora Borealis Cup runner-up.

 During the 2024–25 season, she recorded six goals and 31 assists in 31 regular season games.
-She was named the Player of the Month for the month of December 2024.
-She won the Sari Fisk Award for the best plus-minus in the Auroraliiga with a +52.
-During the 2025 Aurora Borealis Cup playoffs, she recorded one goal and five assists in 12 games, and won the Aurora Borealis Cup.
+Eronen was named the Player of the Month for the month of December 2024.
+She won the Sari Fisk Award for the best plus-minus in the Auroraliig with a +52.
+During the 2025 Aurora Borealis Cup playoffs, she recorded one goal and five assists in twelve games, and won the Aurora Borealis Cup.

 International play

-Eronen made her international debut for Finland at the 2022 IIHF U18 Women's World Championship, where she recorded one goal and one assist in six games and won a bronze medal.
+Eronen made her international debut with the Finnish national under-18 team at the 2022 IIHF U18 Women's World Championship, where she recorded one goal and one assist in six games and won a bronze medal.

 On 26 March 2025, she was selected to represent Finland at the 2025 IIHF Women's World Championship, where she made her senior national team debut.
-She was scoreless during the tournament and won a bronze medal.
+She was scoreless in three games, and won a bronze medal for Finland.